Tudor Owen (actor): Early life and career

 Owen's television career expanded during the 1950s and 1960s which included recurring roles in Perry Mason and a starring role in a television series.
 In 1954–55, Owen co-starred as Joe Ainsley alongside Thomas Mitchell and Kathleen Freeman in the sitcom Mayor of the Town.
+He played the clan patriarch in "The Annie MacGregor Story" S1 E21 "Wagon Train" 1958.
 He retired from show business after a 1965 guest appearance on the television series Voyage to the Bottom of the Sea.

-Personal life and death

-Owen married Gladys Virginia Bennett Paterno in 1953, and they remained together until he died on 13 March 1979 in Los Angeles, California at the age of 81.
-He is entombed at Forest Lawn Memorial Park in Glendale, California.